 Another particular case is to set

 where $B_1$ is the complex constant.
 This initial condition has a pole at the same $w=a_0$ as the initial pole in $V$ defined in Eq. \e{Feqini}.
 Then Eqs. \e{Gtrivial}-\e{Rfromz} result in

-The particular solution \e{Vtauchi},\e{RzTanveer} recovers the asymptotic result of Ref. \citet{TanveerProcRoySoc1993} (Case (a) of Section 4 of that Ref.) obtained in that Ref. by the matched asymptotic expansions at $t\to 0.$
+The particular solution \e{Vtauchi},\e{RzTanveer} recovers the asymptotic result of Ref. \cite{TanveerProcRoySoc1993} (Case (a) of Section 4 of that Ref.) obtained in that Ref. by the matched asymptotic expansions at $t\to 0.$

-Eq. \e{Reqini} makes sense locally near the pole position but cannot be valid globally because $R$ must approach 1 as $w\to \infty$.
-So we provided that case only for the exact comparison with Ref. \citet{TanveerProcRoySoc1993}.
-We however can easily fix that deficiency through the replacement of Eq. \e{Reqini} by
+Eq. \e{RzTanveer} makes sense locally near the pole position but cannot be valid globally because $R$ must approach 1 as $w\to \infty$.
+So we provided that case only for the exact comparison with Ref. \cite{TanveerProcRoySoc1993}.
+We however can easily fix that deficiency through the replacement of Eq. \e{ReqiniTanveer} by